freebsd/freebsd-src/docs/ProgrammersManual.rst

   * ``unsigned getBitWidth() const``: Get the bit width of an integer type.

 ``SequentialType``
-  This is subclassed by ArrayType, PointerType and VectorType.
+  This is subclassed by ArrayType and VectorType.

   * ``const Type * getElementType() const``: Returns the type of each of the elements in the sequential type.

+  * ``uint64_t getNumElements() const``: Returns the number of elements in the sequential type.

 ``ArrayType``
   This is a subclass of SequentialType and defines the interface for array types.

-  * ``unsigned getNumElements() const``: Returns the number of elements in the array.

 ``PointerType``
-  Subclass of SequentialType for pointer types.
+  Subclass of Type for pointer types.

 ``VectorType``
   Subclass of SequentialType for vector types.
 A vector type is similar to an